marwahmh/MazeRouter/README.md

 # MazeRouter

+This is an academic project for CSCE3304 Digital Design II at the American University in Cairo

-Develope a maze router (using python) that implements maze routing algorithm (using A* algorithm).
+Develop a maze router (using python) that implements maze routing algorithm (using A* algorithm).
 The router connects pins that belong to the same net together using the available routing resources.
 There are infinite routing layers (M_odd: horizontal and M_even: Vertical) routing grid is 1000x1000 cells foreach layer.

 The input to the router is a text file that lists the nets to be routed genrated from the given DEF and LEF files associated with the project.